Rick Gates testifies he committed crimes with Manafort

 Gates is the prosecution's star witness in Manafort's federal fraud trial — a man special counsel Robert Mueller's team says was heavily involved in helping hide millions overseas.
 He pleaded guilty to reduced charges in February and agreed to cooperate with the government.

-Gates, who usually sports a beard, was clean-shaven, wearing a blue suit.
-Manafort did not react to the testimony.
+Gates, who usually sports a beard, was clean-shaven and wearing a blue suit.
+He testified that he began working with Manafort directly in October 2006, and the pair conspired between 2008 and 2015.

-Gates testified on Monday that he met Manafort while he was an intern with one of Manafort's former firms.
-However, he didn't work with Manafort directly until he started working at Davis Manafort Partners in October 2006.
+When Andres asked what he did for Manafort, Gates said that over the years, Manafort directed him to make payments through wire transfers.
+The income and the accounts, however, were not reported.

+Gates also said that he did not report 15 foreign offshore bank accounts to the government.
+In addition, he testified, he did not submit the required forms at Manafort's direction.
+Gates said the money in these accounts was earned from Manafort's political campaign work.

 Rick Gates set to testify next in Manafort trialAug.06.201801:49

+During the questioning, Judge T.S.
+Ellis scolded the prosecution and urged them to move more quickly, telling Andres, “Let's get to the heart of the matter."

+"Your honor, we've been at the heart of the matter," Andres replied, before Ellis could finish his sentence.
+Ellis then told him not to interrupt when he's speaking.

-Gates also told prosecutors that he had embezzled money from Manafort by creating false expense reports on his own behalf.
+Gates also admitted that he had embezzled money from Manafort by creating false expense reports on his own behalf.
 He didn't state an exact dollar amount, but estimated it to be "in the hundreds of thousands."

 Gates said he had authority on some of the offshore accounts to move money, and did so through wire transfers.
 He said Manafort was unaware.

+However, Gates also praised Manafort, calling him "one of the most politically brilliant strategists that I've ever worked for."

-Manafort's attorneys, however, cited the theft in an attempt to discredit Gates prior to him taking the stand.
-Kevin Downing, a lawyer for Manafort, went after Gates' credibility during his cross-examination of Manafort's accountant, Cynthia Laporta, last week.
+Manafort's attorneys had cited the embezzlement in an earlier attempt to discredit Gates prior to him taking the stand.
+Kevin Downing, a lawyer for Manafort, went after Gates' credibility during his cross-examination of Laporta on Monday.

 Both Gates and Manafort were indicted last October by a federal grand jury on 12 charges, including conspiracy against the U.S. Manafort has pleaded not guilt to all charges.